gwenphalan/borg-ui/README.md

 - `initials`: string - Initials to display if no image
 - `status`: 'online' | 'offline' | 'away' | 'busy' - Status indicator
 - `size`: 'sm' | 'md' | 'lg' - Size of the avatar
-- `rounded`: boolean - Whether the avatar is rounded (default: true)
+- `rounded-sm`: boolean - Whether the avatar is rounded (default: true)

 ### Badge